baasbank/dockument/README.md

 ## Resources

 * [JSON Web Token (JWT):](https://jwt.io/introduction/) JWT is an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+JWT is used for secure login.

 ## Contributing
-* Please read [here](https://github.com/baasbank/dockument/wiki/Contributing) for details on code of conduct, and the process for submitting pull requests to me.
+##### Please read [this](https://github.com/baasbank/dockument/wiki/) for details on code of conduct, and the process for submitting pull requests to me.

 * Fork this repository by clicking the `Fork` menu item in the top right corner of this repository.
 * Go to your github account, and under your repository list, you should find this project listed.